KleeUT/TypescriptJWTValidator/readme.md

 # About the repository

-This is the sample code that
+This is the sample code to accompany the blog published on [dev.to]() and [blog.kleeut.com](https://blog.kleeut.com/2020/06/building-verify-jwt-function-in.html)

 # Verifying an RS232 signed JWT